 Samaria Gorge Best hiking tips

 - Bring any kind of fruit and vegetables or a light snack, enough to fill you up on your way.
 As for water, you may bring in your backpack a bottle to fill it at each rest point.

 - If you walk leisurely, stop for taking photos and rest, you will spend 5 hours approximately.
-If you want to walk a little more strongly it will take to you about 4 hours.
-If you want to be very relaxed, sit and eat in Samaria village, then it may take to you 6 hours approximately.
+If you want to walk a little more strongly it will take you about 4 hours.
+If you want to be very relaxed, sit and eat in Samaria village, then it may take you 6 hours approximately.

 - Wear a white T-shirt, a hat and don’t forget your sunblock.
 Especially after passing Samaria village, there are no trees along the trail to protect you from the sun.

 - Wear soft sneakers with notched soles.
 They are essential so as not to slip on the steep path.
 Also, be aware of wearing thick athletic socks.

 - Beach towel, slippers & swimwear in case you want to swim in Agia Roumeli beach, after coming out of the gorge.

 - Climbing canes will be useful for the first 3 km.

 The Flora And Fauna Of Samaria Gorge